 At the receiving tomb in Moravian Cemetery on Staten Island, NY there are two caskets of bones, the remains of some of the tragic Irish buried in a mass grave on the site of what is now the St. George Courthouse.
-The remains will be finally laid to rest on April 27.
+The remains will be finally laid to rest on the spring of 2014.

 Side by side in the marble receiving tomb lie two caskets.
 One, white and decorated with angels, for those of the children’s remains, and one for adults.
 However, sadly, it is unknown how many people’s remains are in the coffins.

 Lynn Rogers, the Executive Director of the Friends of the Abandoned Cemeteries, who is heading up this reinterment, explained that when construction began on the new court building in the early 2000s, “the bulldozers drove through some of the bodies were just cut in two."